Hothead: How the Oscar Charleston Myth Began

-This article was published in the Spring 2017 Baseball Research Journal
+This article was published in Spring 2017 Baseball Research Journal

-April 11, 2015, marked the centenary of Oscar Charleston’s debut in American professional black baseball.
+April 11, 2015, marked the centenary of Oscar Charleston’s debut in American professional Black baseball.
 The event passed without fanfare.
 Even though Charleston was inducted into the Hall of Fame in 1976, many of today’s devoted baseball fans do not recognize his name, and when Charleston is thought of at all, it is often as a talented but temperamental hothead.
 There are many reasons for Charleston’s neglect, including his early death and lack of descendants.
 One of the unfortunate consequences of this neglect has been the persistence of a false image of Charleston as a dangerous loose cannon, bordering on psychopathic.
 Charleston began to gain this reputation because of an event that occurred at the end of his rookie season.
 The story of how that happened is usually highly condensed and often mangled.
 It deserves to be told in full.

-Ranked in 2001 by Bill James as the fourth-greatest player of all time, Charleston may have been the most respected man in black baseball in the years before Jackie Robinson signed with the Brooklyn Dodgers.1 As James pointed out, Charleston is “regarded by many knowledgeable people as the greatest baseball player who ever lived.”2 One of those people was a longtime Cardinals scout named Bennie Borgmann.
+Ranked in 2001 by Bill James as the fourth-greatest player of all time, Charleston may have been the most respected man in Black baseball in the years before Jackie Robinson signed with the Brooklyn Dodgers.1 As James pointed out, Charleston is “regarded by many knowledgeable people as the greatest baseball player who ever lived.”2 One of those people was a longtime Cardinals scout named Bennie Borgmann.
 Soon after former Negro Leagues catcher Quincy Trouppe started scouting for the Cardinals in 1953, Borgan told him, “Quincy, in my opinion, the greatest ball player I’ve ever seen was Oscar Charleston.
 When I say this, I’m not overlooking Ruth, Cobb, Gehrig, and all of them.”3

 Buck O’Neil claimed that Charleston was even better than Willie Mays, whom O’Neil regarded as the greatest major leaguer he had ever seen.
-O’Neil described Oscar as “like Ty Cobb, Babe Ruth, and Tris Speaker rolled into one.”[fn]Buck O’Neil, I Was Right on Time: My Journey from the Negro Leagues to the Majors (New York: Simon & Schuster, 1996), 25.[/fn] In a poll of twenty-four Negro League historians conducted around the turn of the millennium, Charleston received more votes for greatest player in Negro Leagues history than anyone else.[fn]William F. McNeil, Cool Papas and Double Duties: The All-Time Greats of the Negro Leagues (Jefferson, NC: McFarland, 2001), 192.[/fn] While the data are incomplete, Gary Ashwill’s sabermetrically-oriented Seamheads.com currently estimates that Charleston compiled more Win Shares than any other player in black baseball history.[fn]See http://www.seamheads.com/NegroLgs/player.php?ID=134&tab=2.
-First developed by Bill James, a win share is a comprehensive measure of player value that takes into account, at least theoretically, both offense (including baserunning) and defense.[/fn] Charleston even played a role in the game’s integration.
-He probably became the first black man to work as a scout for a major league team when Branch Rickey began using him to evaluate Negro League players for the Dodgers.
-The Dodgers only signed future Hall of Fame catcher Roy Campanella because of Charleston’s advice.[fn]See Peter Golenbock, Bums: An Oral History of the Brooklyn Dodgers (Mineola, NY: Dover, 2010 ), 114; and Joe King, “Campanella Not Antique But Modernizer,” The Sporting News, July 18, 1951, 3.
-My thanks to Neil Lanctot for leading me to these sources.[/fn] In the face of this, Charleston’s obscurity seems highly unjustified.
+O’Neil described Oscar as “like Ty Cobb, Babe Ruth, and Tris Speaker rolled into one.”4 In a poll of twenty-four Negro League historians conducted around the turn of the millennium, Charleston received more votes for greatest player in Negro Leagues history than anyone else.5 While the data are incomplete, Gary Ashwill’s sabermetrically-oriented Seamheads.com currently estimates that Charleston compiled more Win Shares than any other player in Black baseball history.6 Charleston even played a role in the game’s integration.
+He was one of the first Black scouts for a major league team when Branch Rickey began using him to evaluate Negro League players for the Dodgers.
+The Dodgers only signed future Hall of Fame catcher Roy Campanella because of Charleston’s advice.7 In the face of this, Charleston’s obscurity seems highly unjustified.

 Mark Ribowsky, among others, has given us the image of Charleston as a barely human berserker.
-“With his scowl and brawling tendencies, Charleston was a baleful man, and he enjoyed watching people gulp when he got mad,” wrote Ribowsky in his not entirely reliable history of the Negro leagues.8 Charleston was an “autocrat,” he claimed, a man with a “thuggish reputation” who was “barbaric on the basepaths.”[fn]Ribowsky, A Complete History of the Negro Leagues, 277.[/fn] He was “a great big snarling bear of a man with glaring eyes and a temper that periodically drove him beyond the edge of sanity.”
+“With his scowl and brawling tendencies, Charleston was a baleful man, and he enjoyed watching people gulp when he got mad,” wrote Ribowsky in his not entirely reliable history of the Negro leagues.8 Charleston was an “autocrat,” he claimed, a man with a “thuggish reputation” who was “barbaric on the basepaths.”9 He was “a great big snarling bear of a man with glaring eyes and a temper that periodically drove him beyond the edge of sanity.”
 Oscar may have “compiled a long record of achievement on the field,” but he also had “a police record almost as long.”10

 Those who have dug into the sources know that such a portrait is wildly distorted.
-No contemporary sports writer or anyone who knew Charleston personally ever called him a thug, and Charleston emphatically did not have a substantial police record.
+No contemporary sportswriter or anyone who knew Charleston personally ever called him a thug, and Charleston emphatically did not have a substantial police record.
 While he was happy to join fights in progress, he infrequently started them.
 And although as a young man, especially, he had a quick temper, he was not, to use Ribowsky’s adjective, “barbaric.”

 Then, too, context matters.
-In both black baseball and the majors, violence was vastly more common during the first decades of the twentieth century than it is today.
+In both Black baseball and the majors, violence was vastly more common during the first decades of the twentieth century than it is today.
 Ballplayers almost routinely got into fights with opposing ballplayers, with their own teammates, with coaches and managers, with umpires, and with fans.
 As Charles Leerhsen demonstrates at length in his new, judicious biography of Ty Cobb, it was a time in which fighting and violence were integral to the game—and, arguably, American society as a whole.
 “The drama critic George Jean Nathan, an avid baseball fan, counted 355 physical assaults on umpires by players and fans during the 1909 season alone.”11

-Oscar Charleston, in fact, was characteristically self-disciplined and reasonably good-humored, not to mention significantly more intellectual than most of his ballplayer peers, black or white.
+Oscar Charleston, in fact, was characteristically self-disciplined and reasonably good-humored, not to mention significantly more intellectual than most of his ballplayer peers, Black or White.
 Numerous extant photos show him smiling.
 Accounts do not dispute that Charleston was exceptionally tough, and we know he had a passion for boxing.12 But John Schulian, who spoke to a number of ex-teammates and relations for his splendid Sports Illustrated essay on Charleston, told me that “you get the feeling…that here is this rough ballplayer who would fight anybody, crash into anything, take out fielders, but was a real puppy dog.”13 Rodney Redman, whose father knew Charleston well, and who himself was close to Charleston’s brother Shedrick, said that he never heard anything negative about Oscar: “My father only said good things about him.”
 Mamie Johnson, who played for Oscar on the 1954 Indianapolis Clowns, said, “What I would say is that he was a beautiful person.”
 Did she enjoy playing for him?
 “Oh yes, he was great.”
 James Robinson, who played for Oscar on the 1952 Philadelphia Stars, remembers him as “mild” and “friendly.”
 Clifford Layton, another member of the 1954 Clowns, recalls Charleston as “a very intelligent man” whose “personality was beautiful.”14

 In short, Charleston was certainly not a dark-souled, frightful hooligan.
 So how has this image taken hold?